wegfawefgawefg/stackgym/README.md

     -Please check example.py for an example state formatter function and usage.

 ## Prerequisites
-Baselines requires python3, pytorch, and openai-gym, numpy.
+StackGym requires python3, pytorch, and openai-gym, numpy.
 Know what aigym is...

 ## Installation